Login

 4.Terminating a lease: special cases

 You have to cancel your rental agreement in writing.
 This also applies to rental agreements that were entered into verbally.
-In Switzerland, there are several “official moving dates” throughout the year.
-You can cancel your lease before one of these dates, or at any other time.
-You do not have to provide a reason for leaving.

-Ending your tenancy: download the template (in German)
+Ending your tenancy: download template

 How do I properly terminate the lease on my apartment?